Scotty Mattraw

-Winfield Scott Mattraw (October 19, 1880 – November 9, 1946) was an American film and television actor.
+Winfield Scott Mattraw (October 19, 1880 – November 9, 1946) was an American actor.
 He provided the voice of Bashful in Walt Disney's Snow White and the Seven Dwarfs.

+Early life

 The son of William Henry and Philamon Dano Mattraw, Winfield Scott Mattraw was born in Black River, New York, on October 19, 1880.
 His father farmed and worked for the New York Air Brake company.
 Mattraw was educated in Black River schools.
 His early employment included driving for American Express Company.

 Career

 Mattraw was already a comedian and a theatrical promoter and manager when, at age 27, he became manager of the City Opera House in Watertown, New York.
 He held that job for 12 years.
 He left his position with the opera house after it was sold, with the new owners planning to convert the theater into a venue for films.
 He started Scotty's Eatable Eats in February 1920, but financial problems led to its closing by the summer of 1922.
 He started a coffee shop and confectionery in December 1922, but it went out of business in less than four months.

 Mattraw went to Hollywood in 1923 to begin working in films.
 One of his early film efforts was portraying the sheriff in a Western comedy in 1923.
 Later that year he had a lead comedy role in The Thief of Bagdad for the Douglas Fairbanks Picture Company.